Privacy Breach Guidelines for Health Trustees

 A privacy breach is often thought of as inappropriate sharing of personal health information.
 However, a privacy breach can occur in a number of different ways:

-Collection: A privacy breach could occur if a trustee asks for or collects more personal health information needed for the purpose for which it is being collected (e.g. a health services number is required for a non-health related service, personal health information is not collected directly from the individual, etc.).
-The rules for collection are found in sections 23, 24, and 25 of HIPA.
+Collection: A privacy breach occurs when a trustee collects personal health information without authority.
+The rules for collection are found in sections 23, 24 and 25 of HIPA.

-Use: A privacy breach could occur when personal health information already in the possession or control of the trustee is used for reasons that are not consistent with the purpose for which they were collected (e.g. personal health information is collected to provide one service and then used to promote a different service).
-The rules for use are found in sections 23, 26, 29, and 30 of HIPA.
+Use: A privacy breach occurs when personal health information, already in the possession or control of the trustee, is used without authority.
+The rules for use are found in sections 23, 26, 29 and 30 of HIPA.

 Accuracy: Trustees have a duty to ensure personal health information is as accurate and complete as possible.
 A privacy breach may occur when personal health information is inaccurate (see section 19 of HIPA).